Victoria Legal Aid

 • the extent to which each parent has been involved (or not) with decisions about major long-term issues about the children

-• how much time each parent has (or has not) spent with and communicated with the children
+• how much time each parent has (or has not) spent with and communicated with the children.

-• whether each parent has supported the children financially or failed to do so, for example paying child support on time
+• whether each parent has supported the children financially or failed to do so – for example paying child support on time

-• the likely effect of any change to where children have been living or staying, including separating them from either parent, grandparents, siblings, any other relatives or other people important to their welfare
+• the likely effect of any change to where children have been living or staying.
+This includes separating them from either parent, grandparents, siblings, any other relatives or other people important to their welfare

-• the practical difficulty and expense of children seeing each parent, and whether that will affect their right to have a relationship with each parent (this includes spending time with and/or communicating with each other)
+• the practical difficulty and expense of children seeing each parent, and whether that will affect their right to have a relationship with each parent.
+This includes spending time with and/or communicating with each other

 • the maturity, background (including culture and traditions), gender and lifestyle of the children and of each parent, and anything else about the children that the court thinks is important